 What Is the Best Time of Year to Buy New Tires?

+Good quality, well-maintained tires can also help to keep other car maintenance costs in check.
 In reality, the best time to find tires is before you need them—and when you can shop around to find the best deal.

 Buy Tires Before You Need Them

 If you are caught on the side of the road with a flat tire, you might be desperate enough to pay any price to get on the road again.
 It's always a good idea to have a spare tire in your vehicle in case of emergencies, and to know who you can call to get it changed.

 Not every tire blow-out can be prevented, but there are many steps you can take to minimize the potential for damage in the first place.
 Learn how to inspect the tread, ensure your tires are properly inflated, and take your vehicle in for a regular car alignment.
 You should also take advantage of the complimentary tire checks often included with oil changes and other standard vehicle maintenance bundles to be sure that your tires are in good condition.

 Well-maintained tires not only last longer, but they also help you save on gas.
 Underinflated tires can reduce gas mileage by nearly 4%.
 This may seem extreme, but the physics is simple: Your engine is constantly working against road friction and rolling resistance, and keeping your tires inflated at the proper pressure makes for less drag, and therefore a more efficient ride.